ricmershon/ricmershon.github.io/news-headlines/README.md

 * Story container - holds all the individual stories.
 * Footer - contains the required News API attribution.

-## Responsive Design
-The application has a responsive design where display elements are stacked and fonts are shrunk for smaller displays, like smart phones.

-### Dynamic Elements - News stories
+## Dynamic Elements - News stories
 News stories are loaded into the story container after query of the News API database.
 Each news story contain 4 elements: a picture, a headline, summary description and a news source.
 The entire `<div>` for each story is an active link that will open the source url of the link in a new window.

 Each news story `<div>` is distinguished from the next with padding, margins and drop-shadows, giving them a card-like feel.
 Hovering over the story changes the shadowing on the card to make it look raised, indicating it is active and can be clicked on to open the story.

+## Responsive Design
+The application has a responsive design where display elements are stacked and fonts are shrunk for smaller displays, like smart phones.

+#
 ## Technologies used:

 * [jQuery](https://jquery.com/) - JavaScript library for DOM traversal and manipulation.
 * [Ajax](https://api.jquery.com/jquery.ajax/) - Web technology used to send and retrieve data from a server asynchronously without interfering with the display and behavior of the page
 * [Adobe XD](https://www.adobe.com/products/xd.html?sdid=12B9F15S&mv=Search&ef_id=CjwKCAiAvonyBRB7EiwAadauqWmOixI61Qf9ss2N6uknIujAN22N8Qc4_AZqnOFY4PI0PFRsFicQCxoC30oQAvD_BwE:G:s&s_kwcid=AL!3085!3!315233774109!e!!g!!adobe%20xd) - Used for wireframing.
 It comes for free in an Adobe package for which I have a subscription.
-I found it to be very powerful, big, bulky and cumbersome.
+I found it to be very powerful, yet big, bulky and cumbersome.
 Unless I'm working on a huge project I will look for other tools.

-## Code:
+## Code
 The code has functions to perform these operations:
 * Create event listeners.
 * Get data.